Work

 • Company-review section (기업리뷰) is the most underrated feature: it surfaces Glassdoor-style anonymous reviews from current and former employees in Korean.
 Translate them.

 What it is good for: comprehensive coverage of professional and corporate roles.
-Most domestic Korean SMEs post here exclusively.
+Most domestic Korean small-to-medium enterprises post here exclusively.

-What it falls short on: foreign-friendly UX.
+What it falls short on: foreign-friendly experience.
 The default flow assumes Korean reading and Korean-style resumes (이력서, 자기소개서).

 JobKorea